awslabs/mlspace/frontend/docs/admin-guide/security/policies/project-user-permission-boundary.md

 ### Statement 17

-These actions grant the ability to pass MLSpace prefixed roles to Translate when executing and running jobs.
+These actions provide the capability to assign MLSpace-prefixed roles to Translate when executing and managing jobs.

 ```json:line-numbers
     {